piccoloa/piccoloa.github.io/_portfolio/linking-people.md

 field," "every word in the field," and so on as a feature sets for predicates are formed.
 Records with the same feature are included in each block.
-An example of creating a predicate block could include the first three letters of the site name for the Childhood Learning dataset:
+An example of creating a predicate block could include the first three letters of the site name for the dedupe.io Childhood Learning csv example:

 |Id|Site Name | Address | Zip | Phone
 |--|--|--|--|--|